 - When the device does get clogged, it will need a thorough clean.
 Though the unit is designed to be easy-clean, dough mushing will make things harder on you.

 - Some are concerned that while it's easy to clean, it's not easy to sanitize.
 KSMPRA needs to be wiped out with a cloth.
 If you are handling raw ingredients, this cleaning method may not be enough to cover all bases.
+But this is not at all different from most of the pasta makers on the market, it's a negative point, but not one against that should stand out if you're making a comparison with another model.

 - Some users who have experience with KitchenAid products claim that KSMPRA falls short of quality manufacturing.
 It appears to do its job well – to an extent – however, there are concerns that the company has produced more reliable hardware before.